-How many times have you driven down the road, minding your own business and saw a sign advertising a store or business and thought “oh that looks nice, I’ll stop and have a look”?
+How many times have you driven down the road, minding your own business, and saw a sign advertising a store or business and thought “oh that looks nice, I’ll stop and have a look”?
 We’ve all done it, and that is the power having a great sign has in drawing people into your business.

 In order for your sign to shine and to really have an impact on the success of your business, we at Signs Den consider there to be three main things to consider when designing any form of signage whether it be storefront signs, acrylic signs, address signs or more.
-These three principles will set you on the right path of gaining success from business signage.
+These three principles will set you on the right path to gaining success from business signage.

-1. Choose Your Colour Scheme Wisely.
+1. Choose Your Color Scheme Wisely.

 2. Consider your signs Readability